harsh-chandak/CSE540-Supplychain/README.md

    - Call `getProduct(1)` to retrieve details.
    - Observe event logs under **"Deployed Contracts"** and **Remix Console**.

-No external dependencies or real tokens are required — runs entirely in Remix’s simulated blockchain.
+No external dependencies or real tokens are required, runs entirely in Remix’s simulated blockchain.

 ---